ceph/ceph/doc/releases/pacific.rst

    Moving to 'straw2' buckets will unlock a few recent features, like the `crush-compat` :ref:`balancer <balancer>` mode added back in Luminous.

 #.
-If you did you already do so when upgrading from Mimic, we
+If you did not already do so when upgrading from Mimic, we
    recommened you enable the new :ref:`v2 network protocol <msgr2>`, issue the following command::